Collision Bend Brewing Co., Cleveland

 “We wanted to do food that was sharable,” says Julian Bruell, the brewpub’s director of service.
 “Most of the menu is small plates.
 It was designed so people could have that communal experience.”

-The menu’s 25 small plates range from tasty open-face street tacos to the excellent Collision Bend Popcorn.
+The menu's more than 20 small plates range from tasty open-face street tacos to the excellent Collision Bend Popcorn.
 There are also eight wood-fired pizzas, as well as larger dishes such as ale-brined chicken breast, pulled pork and the Collision Burger.

 But one can’t overlook the power of the patio, which packs them in as temperatures rise.